 How Long to Bake a Potato

-The cooking time will vary depending on size, but a fair estimate is that baked potatoes will take for about 1 hour to 1 hour and 15 minutes.
-If you have a bunch of potatoes you may need to add another 10 to 15 minutes or so to the cooking time.
+The cooking time will vary depending on size, but a fair estimate is that baked potatoes will take about an hour or up to an hour and 15 minutes.
+If you have a bunch of potatoes or if your potatoes are quite large, you may need to add another 10–15 minutes or so to the cooking time.

 How to Make a Baked Potato in the Microwave

-While this isn’t my favorite method, because you don’t have the great crusty crispy potato skin, it sure is faster.
-And yes, it’s not really baked.
-You just want to scrub your potatoes and dry them.
-Then poke them with a fork so that they can release steam.
+While this isn’t my favorite method because you lose the crispiness, it sure is faster.
+(And no, it’s not really a baked potato, but let’s ignore that for now.)
+To make baked potatoes in the microwave, you first still need to scrub your potatoes and dry them.
+Next, poke them with a fork so that they can release steam.
 This is very important, even more so in a microwave than in an oven (though it’s important there, too).

-What to Serve with Baked Potatoes
+What to Serve With Baked Potatoes

 Like this recipe?
 Pin it to your favorite board on Pinterest.Pin This